linkerd/website/linkerd.io/content/2/getting-started/_index.md

   | kubectl apply -f -
 ```

-This command retrieves all of the deployments running in the `emojivoto` namespace,
+This command retrieves all of the deployments running in the `emojivoto`
-runs the set of Kubernetes resources through `inject`, and finally reapplies it to
+namespace, runs the set of Kubernetes resources through `inject`, and finally
-the cluster. `inject` augments the resources to include the data plane's
+reapplies it to the cluster.
+The `inject` command augments the resources to
-proxies.
-As with `install`, `inject` is a pure text operation, meaning that you
+include the data plane's proxies.
+As with `install`, `inject` is a pure text
-can inspect the input and output before you use it.
-You can even run it through
+operation, meaning that you can inspect the input and output before you use it.
-`diff` to see exactly what is changing.
+You can even run it through `diff` to see exactly what is changing.

 Once piped into `kubectl apply`, Kubernetes will execute a rolling deploy and
 update each pod with the data plane's proxies, all without any downtime.